asuh/front-end-windows/readme.md

 When using your favorite editor, it's a similar situation.
 Opening the project in your Windows folder means you're working with it in the Windows file system.
 It could be faster to put the project folder/files in the Ubuntu folder.
 Mount the Ubuntu file system as a mapped drive which will make things a bit easier to work with from Windows.

 Long story short, this is a sad reality that will take some maturing to understand.
-You'll have to fiddle around with Window to make it work well sometimes.
+You'll have to fiddle around with Windows to make it work well sometimes.

 ## AI

 As the 2020s move forward, it is clear that AI is necessary for many tasks.
 Used properly, it can give feedback that could be expected from senior developers and management.
 It can give immediate feedback and help that can increase productivity.

-Using many code editors, you can integrate many different services like [GitHub CoPilot](https://github.com/features/copilot) using models from [OpenAI](https://openai.com/), [Google](https://gemini.google.com), or [Anthropic](https://www.anthropic.com/).
+Using many code editors, you can integrate many different services like [GitHub Copilot](https://github.com/features/copilot) using models from [OpenAI](https://openai.com/), [Google](https://gemini.google.com), or [Anthropic](https://www.anthropic.com/).

 I can recommend [T3 Chat](https://t3.chat) as the most affordable service to use any of the above AI and more as standalone chat services.
 You can have extensive conversations and get code samples as feedback from the conversations.

-## Sublime Text and VSCode
+## Sublime Text and VS Code

 The text editor is a developer's most important tool.
-Everyone has their preferences, but unless you're a hardcore [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) user, I recommend one of two editors: [Sublime Text](https://www.sublimetext.com/) or [VSCode](https://code.visualstudio.com/).
+Everyone has their preferences, but unless you're a hardcore [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) user, I recommend one of two editors: [Sublime Text](https://www.sublimetext.com/) or [VS Code](https://code.visualstudio.com/).

-### VSCode
+### VS Code

 As of 2025, most of my time is spent in a fork of Visual Studio Code.
 It found popularity at the end of the 2010s and is a staple open-source code editor for most front-end developers.
 I use it both personally and professionally because of various built-in features like git support, terminal integration, live sharing your code with another developer (using an extension), and a large repository of great extensions.